 thyssenkrupp Marine Systems owns most of the underwater-related Intellectual Property Rights.
 This knowledge will be available for the Netherlands through the creation of the aforementioned "Submarine Valley" in the region of North-Holland.
 We will play an active role in educating and training personnel – both in RNLN as well as in commercial companies involved in the program.

-According governmental official statement, after the B-phase (research phase), the DMOs' procurement procedure would have foreseen the C-phase.
+According to the governmental official statement, after the B-phase (research phase), the DMOs' procurement procedure would have foreseen the C-phase.
 The actual program focuses a MOTS design as the baseline for adaption.
 Consequently, there is no need to develop a completely new submarine and the C Phase can be skipped.
 Therefore, the Submarine Capability Replacement Project will directly enter into the procurement phase (D-phase).
 The three contenders, including thyssenkrupp Marine Systems, will enter into discussions with the NL MoD regarding the materialization of the project, together with their guarantees for the replacement of the current Walrus submarines.
 The Dutch government expects to select their preferred supplier in 2021.

 thyssenkrupp Marine Systems' track record demonstrates that we can be a reliable partner.
 Over the past 60 years, thyssenkrupp Marine Systems has been contracted to deliver more than 160 submarines for 20 navies worldwide.
 70 % of the conventional NATO submarines come from our shipyards.
 This valuable experience enables us to deliver proven technology within budget, 100% to specification, and within the contracted time schedule.
 The continuous design and building of submarines enable us to constantly be at the forefront of technology.
 We continuously and heavily invest in developing new, proven technology.